-IAA Advocacy Priorities
+IAA 2021 Policy Priorities

-Investment Advisers Act
+Investment Advisers Act Modernization

-Impact of SEC Regulations on Small Business
+Impact of SEC Regulations on Small Businesses

 SEC Oversight of Advisers

 Effective oversight of the advisory profession is critical to investor protection.
-The IAA believes that the SEC – an experienced and accountable governmental regulator – is in the best position to provide that oversight, and should retain its primacy in investment adviser regulation.
-To that end, the agency should be given appropriate resources for effective oversight of advisory firms, provided that it uses those resources efficiently and to maximum effect.
+The IAA believes that the SEC, an experienced and accountable governmental regulator, is in the best position to provide that oversight, and should retain its primacy in investment adviser regulation.
+To that end, the IAA supports efforts to ensure that the agency is able to dedicate sufficient resources for effective oversight of advisory firms and that it continues to use those resources efficiently.

 For additional information, please contact: